 Having trained as a barrister, Priya left the security of the legal profession to pursue her passion for business.
 She founded the Masala Masala food brand and built it from a kitchen table idea to a line of products stocked in major supermarkets.
 After this initial success she went on establish a charity based on the model that for every unit of a product sold, a life-changing item was donated (for example, a meal, a vaccination) to those in need.

 Priya’s next business, Century Tech, is a company bringing together AI, neuroscience and education.
 Century’s aim is to measure and simulate brain responses to tuition, analyse what works for whom and how, and ultimately produce personalised learning.
 By understanding how the brain learns and responds, educators can receive real-time insights, tailoring the learning experience and improving student performance.

-In presentations, Priya looks at the cutting-edge work her company are carrying out, and the lessons for training and education and as well as companies seeking to innovate and emulate the startup ethos.
+In presentations, Priya looks at the cutting-edge work her company is carrying out, and the lessons for training and education and as well as companies seeking to innovate and emulate the startup ethos.
 She speaks about her entrepreneurial experiences, especially as a non-technical person running a tech business, and looks at what innovation is and how to embed it into a culture.
 She also tackles diversity, talent and culture within organisations and wider areas of skills, employment and the business environment.